Are Robo-Advisors Worth it?

 Robo investment advice firms attempt to compensate for this by creating specific robo-advisory products for specialty groups of people, like women.
 Still, they may not have the comforting factor that face-to-face contact can have.

-When considering the pros and cons of robo-advisors, personal contact is generally a negative for the digital platforms.
+When considering the pros and cons of robo-advisors, personal contact is generally a negative for the all-digital platforms.

 Stability and Predictability of Robo-Advisors

 Banks have been around for a long time, and although mergers happen, consumers rarely panic.
 The friendly bank on the corner will always be there, we trust.
 But what about robo-advisors?
 Will they stand the test of time?

 The good news is that robo-advisors are a booming business.
 Some closures do happen, such as the recent demise of Hedgeable.
 But all evidence suggests that robo-advisors are here to stay.
 Robo-advisors are filling a need for people interested in quick, easy, and affordable investments – and there are many of these people!
 So it is unlikely that robo advisors will completely disappear any time in the near future.
 Although you may see some pending mergers and acquisitions in the robo investment advice arena.

 Ease of Access

 Here, robo-advisors take the cake.
 Robo investment advice never sleeps; you can check or change your investments no matter what time it is.

 Most robo-advisors are also easy to access across your various electronic devices, so it may even be possible to check your investments from your smartphone on your commute.
 This is invaluable for people who want to monitor their investment portfolios on the go.

 Despite the decline of “banker’s hours” in favor of weekend and evening banking, financial planners are just not able to provide the same 24/7 availability that their robotic counterparts are.
 And Betterment even offers the option to text with a financial advisor.
 This can put financial planners at a disadvantage when working with people who have unconventional work schedules or difficulty reaching the office during business hours.